nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming existing tag

+**MSS**

+1. User requests to list all existing tags
+2. AddressBook shows a list of existing tags
+3. User requests to rename a specific tag in the list
+4. AddressBook request user to confirm rename tag operation
+5. User confirms rename tag operation
+6. AddressBook renames the tag <br>
+7. AddressBook updates all users with the associated tag <br>
+Use case ends.

+**Extensions**

+1a.
+Wrong command to list all existing tags

+> 1a1.
+AddressBook prompts with help message
+  Use case ends

+2a.
+No tags existing in AddressBook

+> Use case ends

+3a.
+The requested tag index is invalid

+> 3a1.
+AddressBook prompts with an error message <br>
+  Use case resumes at step 3

+4a.
+User input duplicate tag name

+> 4a1.
+AddressBook notifies user of duplicated tag found <br>
+  4a2.
+AddressBook prompt user to enter another name <br>
+  4a3.
+User enters another name <br>
+  Use case resume at step 4

+5a.
+User denies the rename tag operation

+> Use case ends

 ## Appendix C : Non Functional Requirements